Darius Victor

-Darius Vito Victor (born March 6, 1994) is a Liberian professional gridiron football running back for the New Jersey Generals of the United States Football League (USFL).
+Darius Vito Victor (born 6 March 1994) is a Liberian professional American football running back.
 He played college football at Towson University.
-Victor was named 2022 Offensive Player of the Year of the United States Football League as a member of the New Jersey Generals.
+Victor was named 2022 Offensive Player of the Year of the United States Football League (USFL) as a member of the New Jersey Generals.

-Early years
+Early life

-Victor was born to Liberian parents as one of seven children in a refugee camp in the Ivory Coast after the parents fled the First Liberian Civil War.
+Victor was born to Liberian parents as one of seven children in a refugee camp in the Ivory Coast after their parents fled the First Liberian Civil War.
 He lived there until 1999, when his family came to the United States.

-High school career

 Victor attended Northwestern High School in Hyattsville, Maryland.
 As a senior, Victor was the leading rusher in the state of Maryland with 2,107 yards and 31 touchdowns.
 His efforts would be rewarded with all-state honors.
 During his time at Northwestern, Victor also played basketball and ran track.
 Despite his success in high school Victor was only ranked a 2-star recruit (73) by 247Sports.

 College career

 Victor attended Towson University in Towson, Maryland.
 As a true freshman in 2013, Victor found success as the backup to record-breaking running back Terrance West.
 He made his debut at North Carolina Central and ran for 53 yards and two touchdowns on six carries.
 Victor would go on to appear in 14 games his first year, amassing 629 yards and seven touchdowns on 98 carries.
-Following the season, he would be named the CAA Offensive Rookie of the Year.
+Following the season, he was named the CAA Offensive Rookie of the Year.

-The 2014 season would be another successful one for Victor.
-With Terrance West departing for the NFL, Victor saw his workload increase.
+With Terrance West departing for the NFL, Victor saw his workload increase in 2014.
 Despite the Tigers' rough 4-8 season, he was able to gain 1,305 yards and 12 touchdowns on 250 carries.
 Victor averaged 108.8 yards a game and scored a touchdown in 9 of the team's 12 games.
 He finished his college career with more than 3,300 yards and 41 touchdowns.

 Throughout his career at Towson, Johnny Unitas Stadium played part of his brother's song about him each time he got a carry called "VITO".

 Professional career

 New Orleans Saints

-Victor declared for the 2017 NFL Draft, however he was not drafted.
-He was invited to the New York Jets training camp, however a week later he attended the New Orleans Saints rookie minicamp.
+Victor declared for the 2017 NFL draft, but he was not drafted.
+He later attended the New Orleans Saints' rookie minicamp.
 On August 1, 2017, Victor signed with the Saints.
 He was waived on September 2, 2017.